RamisUrban/RamisUrban.github.io/07UrbanComplex.md

 </div>

 ## Acknowledgement
-This concept and design is co-authored by Jiaqi Wang and Xiyan Yang, while The above visualisation are solely produced by Jiaqi Wang.
+The concept and design are co-authored by Jiaqi Wang and Xiyan Yang, while the visualisations above are solely produced by Jiaqi Wang.